lupyuen/lupyuen.github.io/src/adc.md

 _Is the BL602 Rust Wrapper documented?_

-TODO
+Yep!
+Every Rust Function is linked to the section in [__"The RISC-V BL602 Book"__](https://lupyuen.github.io/articles/book) that explains how we call the function...

 -   [__Documentation for BL602 Rust Wrapper__](https://docs.rs/bl602-sdk)

-Check the Appendix to learn more about the Rust Wrapper for BL602 IoT SDK.
+(Check the Appendix to learn more about the BL602 Rust Wrapper)

 Here's a sample project that calls the Rust Wrapper for GPIO...